st38/INC-14/README.md

 ## Known issues

  1. Sometimes, docker-machine may fail to create a docker instance on AWS.
 In such cases failed instance should be removed and then recreated.
-For removing, please see [Clean envorinment](#clean-envorinment).
+For removing, please see [Remove environment](#remove-environment).